-ES.3 Overview of source and sink category emission estimates and trends
+ES.3 Overview of source and sink category emissions estimates and trends

-Figure ES 3.1 shows the contribution to net emissions that each inventory sector made since 1990.
-The Agriculture and Energy sectors dominated New Zealand's gross emissions.
-Together, these sectors produced 89.5 per cent of New Zealand's annual gross GHG emissions from 1990 to 2022.
-The IPPU and Waste sectors produced relatively small amounts of GHGs, contributing between 4 per cent and 7 per cent of the annual gross emissions for the entire time series.
+Figure ES 3.1 shows the contribution to net emissions that each sector of New Zealand's Greenhouse Gas Inventory (the Inventory) has made since 1990.
+The Agriculture and Energy sectors have dominated New Zealand's gross emissions profile.
+Together, these sectors produced 90.5 per cent of New Zealand's annual gross GHG emissions from 1990 to 2023.
+The IPPU and Waste sectors produced relatively small amounts of GHGs, each contributing between 3.6 per cent and 6.0 per cent of annual gross emissions across the time series.

-Conversely, the LULUCF sector was a net sink of GHG emissions between 1990 and 2022.
+Conversely, the LULUCF sector was a net sink of GHG emissions between 1990 and 2023.

-Figure ES 3.1 Trends in New Zealand's greenhouse gas emissions by sector, from 1990 to 2022
+Figure ES 3.1 Trends in New Zealand's greenhouse gas emissions by sector, from 1990 to 2023